CBD for Stress?

 For me, stress is the pressure of everything that needs to get done right this moment weighing upon my mind until I find myself unproductively obsessing about it.
 It is something I think many millenials and professionals in this day-in-age contend with regularly.
 The technology of today is challenging our minds to beat out algorithms that can calculate faster than we can.
 Innovative tech also forces us to accomplish more with our days considering all of the collaboration and integration tools that exist relative to just ten years ago.
 Media pumps catastrophe after catastrophe from around the world in front of everyone making us think about all of the problems humanity is facing.
 While work and general life stress has always existed, technology seems to amplify our stress, albeit in a fascinating way.

 Anxiety on the other hand, at least for me, is the consistent worrying, frustration and anger people feel over things that are out of their control or that are entirely unreal.
 Anxiety can represent some severe conditions like paranoia, PTSD and obsessive compulsive disorder.
 These sorts of disorders must be treated by medical professionals.
 In fact, everyone that is over-stressed or think they have some sort of severe anxiety disorder should speak with a doctor.
-No matter how severe an anxiety or stress disorder is though, I believe that CBD has a place in treating it.
-But, I am not a medical professional.

 Enough of my thoughts, what do the actual experts on stress and anxiety think?
 According to the American Psychology Association, “Anxiety is an emotion characterized by feelings of tension, worried thoughts and physical changes like increased blood pressure.
 People with anxiety disorders usually have recurring intrusive thoughts or concerns.
 They may avoid certain situations out of worry.
 They may also have physical symptoms such as sweating, trembling, dizziness or a rapid heartbeat.”